gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/open-taxonomy.rst

 	df['marketing_source'] = df.marketing.context.source

-When instantiating the model hub, global contexts are added using the name of the context in lower case, without the word 'context', ie. 'HttpContext' becomes 'http':
+When instantiating the model hub, global contexts are added using the name of the context without the word 'Context' and converted to 'snake_case' (the name of the context split before every capital letter and joining them with `_`).
+I.e. 'HttpContext' becomes 'http' and 'InputValueContext' becomes 'input_value' when added as `global_context`:

 .. code-block:: python

-	modelhub = ModelHub(global_contexts=['http'])
+	modelhub = ModelHub(global_contexts=['http', 'input_value'])

 In the case you later want to add other data from the global contexts to your DataFrame, you will have to re-instantiate the model hub with those contexts and recreate the DataFrame.
 Note that no data has to be